Rolling Obituary Thread 2024

 RIP Aston Barrett

-completely suited to the horny decadence (Capitaine Jay Vee), Saturday, 3 February 2024 22:33 (one year ago)
+completely suited to the horny decadence (Capitaine Jay Vee), Saturday, 3 February 2024 22:33 (two years ago)

 RIP.
 My condolences to his 41 children.